-In the target domain fine-tuning process, we strictly restrict the use of support samples to only those provided by the few-shot segmentation test tasks in the target domain.
-Specifically, in a $K$-shot task, parameter fine-tuning for each novel category is conducted using only $K$ support samples.
-If $K=1$, then only one support sample is used for parameter fine-tuning of each novel category.
-Moreover, this restriction applies not only to the quantity but also to the source of the samples: the support samples used for parameter fine-tuning must strictly match those used in the target domain few-shot segmentation testing.
+In the target-domain fine-tuning process, we strictly restrict the use of support samples.
+Specifically, in a $K$-shot task, target-domain fine-tuning for each novel category is conducted using only $K$ support samples.
+If $K=1$, then only one support sample is used for the fine-tuning of each novel category.
+Moreover, the support samples used for fine-tuning must strictly match those used in the target domain's FSS testing.
 This constraint is equivalent to the fine-tuning part illustrated in Figure \ref{FIG_OVERVIEW}, where the $K$ support samples for each novel category are kept completely separate from the test data.
-Only under this condition can we ensure that no additional annotation cost is introduced in practical tasks.
-Furthermore, since this is a few-shot segmentation task, parameter updates during the fine-tuning process also rely on query images and their ground-truth masks.
-To avoid extra manual annotation, this study randomly applies flipping, rotation, and grid shuffling to the support images of each novel category during the fine-tuning training loop, thereby generating corresponding query images and masks from the support images in a automatic manner.
+Only under this condition can we ensure that no additional annotation cost is introduced to practical tasks.
+Furthermore, since this is a FSS task, parameter updates during the fine-tuning process also rely on query images and their ground-truth masks.
+To avoid extra manual annotation, this study randomly applies flipping, rotation, and grid shuffling to the support images of each novel category during the fine-tuning training loop, thereby generating corresponding query images and masks from the support images in an automatic manner.

-As shown in Fig. \ref{FIG_OVERVIEW}, although the feature extraction backbone is the primary component of FSS-TIs, there already exist numerous well-known network architectures that can serve this role, and it is not the innovation of this work.
-Therefore, we do not provide a detailed introduction here, but only describe its configuration in Sec. \ref{SEC_IMPLEMENTATION}.
-The following sections directly introduce the core part of this study—TTIs.